-How Much Compensation For a Injury Claim Against a Another Employee or Work Colleague?
+How Much For An Injury Can I Claim Against Another Employee?

-By Michael Patrick.
-Last Updated 19th January 2021.
+By Lewis Cobain.
+Last Updated 27th March 2023.
 Accidents are not a matter to be taken lightly, especially when they lead to injury.
 Whether this is at home or in the workplace, injuries can dramatically affect your life.
 Potentially, you might be affected physically, emotionally, financially, and you may consider making a claim against an employee if they are at fault.

 Unfortunately, accidents in the workplace are not uncommon.
 As well as random incidents, accidents that occur due to the action (or inaction) of a colleague can be among the most taxing.
 If, for example, you have been injured at work by another employee, you may be due compensation.